BarrettFrost/Smart_menu-project/readme.md

 *DESKTOP*

+The processing part of this project was developed based on Object-Oriented design.
 This model is for a restaurent which could connect with web - sending its restaurant name, get its restaurant id and then send its menu items.
+Although Object-oriented programming is not required for Processing, However, object-oriented design can make Processing program has more reasonable architecture and easier to maintain and extend.
+In Object-Oriented design, A complicate system consists of one or more classes.
+One class encapsulates the state of the object and provides the behavior (class functions) to others.
+Such methods to solve problems are more close to daily life and natural way of thinking which helps to improve the efficiency and quality of software development.
+Due to the existence of inheritance, even If the requirements are changed, the maintenance is only in the local module, so it is very convenient to maintain and expand the existing features.
+Finally, In a group job, each member focus on their own classes which enables the project to be of high quality.

 So there are at least three main object: